Find out why AFABC membership matters!

 Family-to-family support services

 We believe in peer support that empowers families to understand and resolve their own challenges.
-Coordinated and trained by our adoption support coordinators, our peer support volunteers provide AFABC support groups in communities across the province.
+Coordinated and trained by our Family Support Workers, our peer support volunteers provide AFABC support groups in communities across the province.

 Provincial support services

 Our provincial support services provide direct support to adoptive families across British Columbia.
-Made up of a team of adoption support coordinators (ASCs), the program operates in the community by providing information sessions and social activities for our families.
-ASCs provide one-to-one support services over the phone, online, and in person, and they also coordinate an active team of resource volunteers.
+Made up of a team of Family Support Workers, the program operates in the community by providing information sessions and social activities for our families.
+FSWs provide one-to-one support services over the phone, online, and in person, and they also coordinate an active team of resource volunteers.

 Our resource centre is Canada's largest publicly-accessible collection of adoption-related books, magazines, and videos, which can be borrowed by members, or used in-house by non-members.
 We also provide a mail-service that sends items to our members who do not live in proximity to our Burnaby office.